Paul Klee: Mystical-abstract period, 1914–1919

-Föhn im Marc'schen Garten (Foehn at Marc's Garden) was made after the Turin trip.
+Föhn im Marc'schen Garten (Foehn in Marc's Garden) was made after the Turin trip.
 It indicates the relations between color and the stimulus of Macke and Delaunay.
 Although elements of the garden are clearly visible, a further steering towards abstraction is noticeable.
 In his diary Klee wrote the following note at that time:

 In the large molding pit are lying ruins, on which one partially hangs.
 They provide the material for the abstraction. […] The terrible the world, the abstract the art, while a happy world produces secularistic art.

 Under the impression of his military service he created the painting Trauerblumen (Velvetbells) in 1917, which, with its graphical signs, vegetal and phantastic shapes, is a forerunner of his future works, harmonically combining graphic, color and object.
 For the first time birds appear in the pictures, such as in Blumenmythos (Flower Myth) from 1918, mirroring the flying and falling planes he saw in Gersthofen, and the photographed plane crashes.

 In the 1918 watercolor painting already mentioned above, Einst dem Grau der Nacht enttaucht, he incorporated letters in small - in terms of color - separated squares, cutting off the first verse from the second one with silver paper.
 At the top of the cardboard, which carries the picture, the verses are inscribed in manuscript form.
 Here, Klee did not lean on Delaunay's colors, but on Marc's, although the picture content of both painters does not correspond with each other.
 Herwarth Walden, Klee's art dealer, saw in them a "Wachablösung" (changing of the guard) of his art.
 Since 1919 he often used oil colors, with which he combined watercolors and colored pencil.
 The Villa R (Kunstmuseum Basel) from 1919 unites visible realities such as sun, moon, mountains, trees and architectures, as well as surreal pledges and sentiment readings.